-Diversity: Diversity and inclusion support our business objectives and the success of our Company.
-Applicants are hired, and employees are compensated, assigned, trained, promoted and disciplined based on qualifications and performance.
-We never single someone out or treat someone differently based on their race, ethnicity, country of origin, nationality, sex, sexual orientation, age or based on any factor not related to someone's ability to do their job.
+Diversity and inclusion support our business objectives and the success of our Company.
+Applicants are hired, and employees are compensated, assigned, trained, promoted, and disciplined based on qualifications and performance.
+We never single someone out or treat someone differently based on their race, ethnicity, country of origin, nationality, sex, gender identity, sexual orientation, age, or based on any factor not related to someone's ability to do their job.

-Q: I believe I wasn't considered for a promotion because I have a physical disability.
+I believe I wasn't considered for a promotion because I have a physical disability.
 I have no restrictions on what I can do that would prevent me from carrying out the responsibilities of the new position.
 What should I do?

-A: Explain your concerns to your manager and/or your Human Resources representative.
-If you prefer, you may contact your business unit leaders, or the Ethics Help Line for further investigation into your claim.
+Explain your concerns to your manager and/or your Human Resources representative.
+Or, if you prefer, contact the Ethics Helpline for further investigation into your claim.